skjolber/json-log-filter/README.md

  * Mask single values or whole subtrees
  * Remove single values or whole subtrees
- * Truncate String values
+ * Limit String value size
- * Truncate document size (max total output size)
+ * Limit document size (skip end of document when max size is reached)
- * Remove whitespace (for pretty-printed documents)
+ * Remove whitespace

 The library contains multiple filter implementations as to accommodate combinations of the above features with as little overhead as possible.

 The equivalent filters are also implemented using [Jackson]: